OGSarah/Weaver/README.md

 ## Understanding DAGS

 DAG stands for Directed Acyclic Graph.
-It is the concept the entire project is build a round, so it is worth taking the time to understand before doing anything else.
+It is the concept the entire project is built around, so it is worth taking the time to understand before doing anything else.
 Break the name into its three parts:

 - Graph: A set of nodes connected by edges.
 In Weaver, each node is a task ("extract data", "send email") and each edge is a dependency between tasks.
 - Directed: The edges have a direction.
 "Transform" depends on "extract", and that arrow only points one way.
 Extract has to finish before transform can start, never     the reverse.